About

 Anthropology

 Since 1998, Yvonne has been a consulting archaeologist and physical anthropologist, and has helped industry clients and forensic investigators achieve their goals.
 Yvonne is seeking ways to disseminate knowledge based on her research and from local experts.
-Check out the podcast Scattered and the Scavenging Study, a research project focusing on scavenged and scattered remains.

 Consulting